By Christopher Woodside

 - Protection from “Pull Outs”: The new ESSA discourages removing students from the classroom, including music and arts, for remedial instruction.

-*NAfME’s Comprehensive analysis of all music and arts provisions is available here.
 Please take a moment to check out our brand new ESSA Implementation Toolkit.
 The toolkit is the first of its kind, and music educators will simply not find this level of comprehensive guidance for ESSA implementation anywhere else.

 This is the top of the mountain, music educators.
 Enjoy it.